Mark Reviews Movies

 Review by Mark Dujsik | May 16, 2024

 There must be more to Amy Winehouse than the portrait of her in Back to Black.
 We know as much because her short life, promising career, and personal struggles with addiction were the stuff of entertainment news, tabloid rags, and alleged "comedy" for several years after her rise to fame and until her death in 2011 at the age of 27.
-Winehouse's fame—more specifically, how the media reveled her troubles and how some of those close to her might have exploited her celebrity status—is as much a part of her story as any biographical details, but Matt Greenhalgh's screenplay only seems to see that aspect of Winehouse's life as a minor inconvenience along a sad path toward inevitable tragedy.
+Winehouse's fame—more specifically, how the media reveled in her troubles and how some of those close to her might have exploited her celebrity status—is as much a part of her story as any biographical details, but Matt Greenhalgh's screenplay only seems to see that aspect of Winehouse's life as a minor inconvenience along a sad path toward inevitable tragedy.

 It's genuinely difficult to assess this movie on its own terms, because the script and director Sam Taylor-Johnson keep Winehouse's story in the vacuum of standard biography.
 The movie doesn't seem curious about its subject beyond the basics.